Honchkrow/DeconE/README.md

     padding: 2px;">Heatmap with circles</div>
 </center>

 If the users want to plot the results for a single method, the 'plot_single' function can be used.
-For more information, please see [decone manual](https://honchkrow.github.io/decone/inst/documents/decone_manual.pdf).
+For more information, please see [DeconE manual](https://honchkrow.github.io/DeconE/inst/documents/DeconE_manual.pdf).

 ## Section 4: Noise Analysis

 In expression data analysis, technical and biological noise cannot be ignored.
 Noise existing in bulk data brings a negative influence on deconvolution.
-In order to measure the stability and accuracy of different methods, decone provides functions to add noise with the different structures on bulk data.
+In order to measure the stability and accuracy of different methods, DeconE provides functions to add noise with the different structures on bulk data.

 ### Section 4.1: Generating Noised Bulk Data With Different Models

-Many of the noise model had been used in different studies, such as the normal, log-normal and negative binomial model ([Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6)). decone implemented these models and provided flexible interface for users.
+Many of the noise model had been used in different studies, such as the normal, log-normal and negative binomial model ([Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6)).
+DeconE implemented these models and provided flexible interface for users.

 - **Normal Model**